ZOO-Project/ZOO-Project/docs/contribute/dev.rst

 Election to SVN Commit Access
 -----------------------------

-Permission for SVN commit access shall be provided to new developers only if accepted by the ZOO-Project Project Steering Committee.
+Permission for SVN commit access shall be provided to new developers only if accepted by the :ref:`zoo_psc`.
 A proposal should be written to the PSC for new committers and voted.

 Removal of SVN commit access should be handled by the same process.